Introduction

 - If at 0°F /-17°C, leave the lights on for 4~5 minutes before cranking.
 The result will be a better first crank, and longer battery life.
 If the engine fails to start on the first crank, that first crank has warmed the battery, and the second attempt will be much stronger.

-- Do NOT crank repeatedly, allow the battery to rest between cranking.
+- Do NOT crank repeatedly, allow the battery to rest a minimum of 30 seconds between cranking.

 - Ensuring that the battery is fully charged after storage also improves first-start performance in cold weather.